doehm/survivoR/README.md

 <strong>Boot mapping</strong>
 </summary>

-A mapping table for easily filtering to the set of castaways that are still in the game after a specified number of boots.
-How this differs from the tribe mapping is that rather than being focused on an episode, it is focused on the boot which is often more useful.
-This is useful for filtering to who is still alive in the game for a given episode and number of boots.
-When someone quits the game or is medically evacuated it is considered a boot.
-This table tracks multiple boots per episode.
+## Boot mapping

+A mapping table to detail who is still alive at each stage of the game.
+It is useful for easy filtering to say the final players.

 ``` r
 # filter to season 42 and when there are 6 people left